superhero1/ffritz/packages/x86/libdvbfi/README.txt

 This library is a wrapper to the AVM libdvbif.so library, and also wraps around some functions in libavmcsock.so.
-The purpose is to rtp packets sent to the actual stream destination.
+The purpose is to stop sending rtp packets to the actual stream destination, and directly send the FVB transport stream to an adjacent port (rtp port + 2).
-It will instead send the MPEG transport stream to the desination, to a port number which is +2 relative to the RTP port number.

 The intention is to run a forwarder on the destination, which again converts the TS to RTP (for example dvblast).